SeedPolicy: Horizon Scaling via Self-Evolving Diffusion Policy for Robot Manipulation: Method

 Subsequently, the new state features $S'_{t-1}$ act as the \textit{Query}, extracting relevant semantic information from the observation features $O'_t$ (acting as \textit{Key} and \textit{Value}).
-This produces the intermediate state $\text{Inter} \cdot S_{t}$ and the attention map $\mathcal{A}$:
+This produces the intermediate state $\text{Inter} \cdot S_{t}$ and the attention logits $\mathcal{A}$: